Where You Are Driving is Key in NJ DWI & Refusal Cases

-As I have posted in the past, refusing to give two breath samples after being arrested for drunk driving can have serious consequences.
-Under New Jersey law, more specifically NJSA 39:4-50.2, a driver is deemed to have consented to providing said samples if he or she operates a motor vehicle on a public road, street, highway or quasi-public area of the State, providing that the police have probable cause.
+Did you know that where you are driving can make a difference in whether you can be compelled to give a breath sample if you are stopped in NJ for drunk driving?
+This is because under New Jersey law a driver is deemed to have consented to providing said samples if he or she operates a motor vehicle on a public road, street, highway or quasi-public area of the State, providing that the police have probable cause.
 Thus where you are driving your vehicle can become very important in a drunk driving or refusal charge.
+But what is a "public road, street, highway or quasi-public area"?

 In that case, the Defendant was found passed out on a bench in the garage a distance from his vehicle, which had car keys in the ignition.
 He was belligerent with the police officers, showing clear signs of intoxication, so he was asked to submit to a field sobriety test.
 He refused to without consulting with an attorney first.
 He was then arrested and asked to submit breath samples; he refused.
 As a result, he was charged with both drunk driving and refusal to submit to a breathalyzer test.